sb852/kaggle/README.md

 Both groups substantially differ regarding when they rent a bike.
 Casual users rent bikes in the late morning and they mostly use them during the daytime.
 Registered users seem to rent bikes to get to work in the morning and return to their homes in the late afternoon.

+I also visualized the influence of all weather factors.

 __Conclusion:__

 Both user groups have very different characteristics.
 Registered users follow a very stable usage pattern.
 They take their bike to work in the morning and also driven back in the evening.
 Casual users mostly rent bikes on the weekend (preferrably Sundays).
 Weather, season, holidays and year have an effect on the number of rents.

 #  Feature Engineering

-Based on the EDA, I decided (with the help of kaggle forums) to try to develop the following additional features.
+Based on the EDA (and the help of kaggle forums), I decided to try to develop the following additional features.

 __datetime__: I have separated the original datetime string into year, months, days and hours.
 This is very important.
 Usage behaviours differ for each hour, day, month and year.
 Decision trees would have a much worse performance without these additional branching factors.
 The decision tree can now build separate predictors for different timepoints.
 __datetime_binned__ : Casual and registered users show a stable, idiosyncratic pattern of activity during the day.
 I decided to bin together hours of similar renting behaviour.
 __is_weekend__: A vector indicating if it is weekend.
 __is_free__: A vector indicating if the day is off (weekend or holiday).
 __day_type__: Type of the day